 Change in circumstances

-Cavaliers come into rescue due to changes in owners circumstances including increases in working hours, owners going into residential care, change in income and owners health deteriorating.
+Cavaliers come into rescue due to changes in owners circumstances including increases in working hours, owners going into residential care, change in income, owner death and owners health deteriorating.

 We understand it is a very difficult decision for owners to make but often they don't have a choice and only want what is best for their Cavalier.
 We do not use kennels, only loving foster homes which makes the transition smooth and less stressful for the dogs.
 Every dog is assessed properly and their medical issues are addressed before adoption.